Elham-Babaei/Leaf_dataset_classification/README.md

-## Classification of Leaf dataset coded in R
+## Classification of Leaf dataset in R

 The project of Machine Learning course.